-Each month, the Natural Gas Section examines the books and records of Alabama Gas Corporation, determines the return on average common equity for the preceding 12-month period, and reports the financial and operational results of the previous month, including the return on average common equity, to the Commission.
+Each month, the Natural Gas Section examines the books and records of Alabama Gas Corporation ("Alagasco"), determines the return on average common equity for the preceding 12-month period, and reports the financial and operational results of the previous month, including the return on average common equity, to the Commission.
 It also graphically summarizes Alagasco's recent operating history.

 Under the RSE plan, the only time Alagasco can increase its base rates is December 1.
-If the projected return, based on the budget approved by the utility's board of directors, is less than 10.5 percent, rates are increased December 1 to bring the return at the end of the rate year to 10.8 percent (the midpoint of the authorized return range).
+If the projected return, based on the budget approved by the utility's board of directors, is less than 10.5 percent, rates are increased December 1 to bring the return at the end of the rate year to 10.8 percent (the adjusting point of the authorized return range).
 If the projected return is more than 10.95 percent, rates are decreased to bring the return to 10.8 percent.
+If the projected return is between 10.5 and 10.95 percent, inclusive, no adjustment is made.
+Subsequent points of test, based on the projected return at September 30, can yield only decreases or no change, effective April 1, July 1, and October 1.
+The Natural Gas Section evaluated four RSE filings by Alagasco during FY-2016.